TwinPush/api-docs/user-manual-en.md

 **Administrator**: Administrators have total control of the App and they can also access to:

 * View protected content.
-* Application settings, including viewing API Keys and configure APNS or FCM/GCM.
+* Application settings, including viewing API Keys and configure APNS, HSM or FCM/GCM.
 * Authentication keys, to authenticate the mobile App (SDK) and TwinPush API.
 * Team Management, they can add new users, edit user roles of existing users andrevoke access to other users.